nogibjj/yijia_ids706_miniProj7/README.md

 - Option 2: Download Prebuilt Binary (No Rust Installation Required)
     - The binary is automatically built during the CI/CD process and can be downloaded directly from the GitHub Actions Artifacts section.
-    - No need to install Rust on your local machine if you prefer this method.
+    - No need to install Rust on your local machine.

 ### 2. Download Prebuilt Binary (No Rust Required)
 Download the prebuilt binary artifact and ensure using a Linux environment (e.g., GitHub Codespaces, a Linux VM, or a Linux machine)